BlogAnton Ignashev

 Every client receives the same four deliverables:

-2. Opportunity Matrix — a ranked list of AI use cases specific to your business, with effort and impact estimates
+2. Opportunity Matrix — a ranked list of AI use cases specific to your business, with effort and impact estimates for each

 Who This Is For

-The AI Readiness Audit is designed for:
+The AI Readiness Audit is built for:

-• SMB owners and managing directors who want to understand AI's role in their business before committing budget
+• SMB owners and managing directors who want to understand AI's role in their business before committing real budget

-• Operations and finance managers responsible for process efficiency who need an objective starting point
+• Operations and finance managers responsible for process efficiency who need an objective starting point — not another vendor pitch

 Investment and Timeline

-The audit runs over 2–3 weeks.
+The audit runs 2–3 weeks.
 Pricing depends on company size and scope.
-A typical engagement for a business with 10–50 employees falls in the range of €1,500–€3,000 all-in.
+For a business with 10–50 employees, a typical engagement runs €1,500–€3,000 all-in.

 Ready to Get Started?